Krystalkao/Real-Time-Identity-Consistent-Face-Restoration/README.md

 ## Overview

 This package provides a practical pipeline for face restoration on both images and videos.

-It first detects one or multiple faces, applies an SR model to each face, then pastes the enhanced results back into the original frame with careful blending—aiming for identity consistency, sharper details, natural colors, and stable results in real-world footage (meetings, compressed clips, group photos).
+It first detects one or multiple faces, applies a per-face SR model, and then pastes the enhanced results back into the original frame with careful blending—aiming for identity consistency, sharper details, natural colors, and stable results in real-world footage (meetings, compressed clips, group photos).

 ## What it does